 GDPR is clear that an indication of consent must be unambiguous and involve a clear affirmative action (an opt-in).
 It specifically bans pre-ticked opt-in boxes.
 It also requires distinct ('granular') consent options for distinct processing operations.
 Consent should be separate from other terms and conditions and should not generally be a precondition of signing up to a service.

-Cheadle Catholic Infant School will keep clear records to demonstrate where consent has been given.
+[School name] will keep clear records to demonstrate where consent has been given.